Simpson Park Hammock

 Simpson Park, officially Simpson Park Hammock, is a 7.8 acre urban park and nature preserve located between Brickell and The Roads neighborhoods of Miami, Florida.
 The park was originally known as Jungle Park, as 5.5 acre were set aside in 1913 by a group of individuals to preserve what is now one of the last remaining tracts (along with Alice Wainwright Park and a spot on Virginia Key) of Brickell Hammock, a tropical hardwood hammock which once ran from the Miami River to Coconut Grove.
+Part of the natural area is old-growth forest and recognized by the Old-Growth Forest Network.

 The park lies on the Miami Rock Ridge at an elevation over 15 ft above sea level, relatively high for the Miami area.
 The soils are mostly shallow muck (Matecumbe Series) over limestone.
 In 1927 the park's name was changed in honor of Miami botanist and conservationist Charles Torrey Simpson.
 In 1940 an additional 3 acre of adjacent hammock was incorporated into the park.
 A building known as the Charles Torrey Simpson Garden Center was constructed on this addition in 1941.
 This is also the main entrance to the park, at 55 SW 17th Road.

 Simpson Park is home to 15 endangered plant species, such as Licaria triandra, and 9 threatened plant species.
 Being a remnant of local regional ecology in the highly developed downtown area, Simpson Park has the qualities of an urban wild or "passive park".